-Muddy roads and a dull grey landscape are scant reminders of winters vice in northern Canada.
+Muddy roads and a dull gray landscape are scant reminders of winter’s vice in northern Canada.
 Roads are choked with mud, the woods hide what snow remains, and industry takes a break to wait for the spring thaw to harden wet land.
-There’s no wind through the tree’s, there’s no bustling woodsman, just a silence spliced by a crackling fire beside the roar of a river.
+There’s no wind through the trees, there’s no bustling woodsmen; just a silence spliced by a crackling fire beside the roar of a river.
 Tended by damp kayakers, the fire maintains gleaming grins and steaming drysuits beside a frothing, frigid river.
-Falling from it’s frozen source, northern rivers begin their springtime journey by creaking and cracking, winding and wrapping, until speed and gradient overwhelm, eventually providing a dense river raging past its banks and crawling into the forest.
+Falling from its frozen source, northern rivers begin their springtime journey by creaking and cracking, winding and wrapping, until speed and gradient overwhelm, eventually providing a dense river raging past its banks and crawling into the forest.
 Where swollen volumes meet perfect gradient, the wave is born and Stakeout begins.
-Born of a tribe in the early 2000’s, Stakeout is more than a northern pilgrimage, it’s the lifeblood of freestyle kayakers.
-When rivers spike to flood stage, gauges aren’t accurate, never mind cell coverage, and the only way to know what a river is doing means actually going to stare down it’s icy gauntlet.
-When a wave is in and the levels are just right, the safety check begins.
-Is there too much ice coming downstream?
+Born of a tribe in the early 2000s, Stakeout is more than a northern pilgrimage, it’s the lifeblood of freestyle kayakers.
+When rivers spike to flood stage, gauges aren’t accurate.
+And never mind cell coverage; the only way to know what a river is doing is actually going to stare down its icy gauntlet.
+When a wave is in and the levels are just right, the safety check begins: Is there too much ice coming downstream?
 Is that eddy, which is a pulsating mass of logs and ice, a hazard?
 What if gear fails and you swim, how long can you survive in frigid water?
-It’s not for the faint of heart and approach it how you will but just remember, bring your wide eyes and drysuit to Stakeout.
+It’s not for the faint of heart.
+Approach it how you will.
+But just remember, bring your wide eyes and your drysuit to Stakeout.

 Logging roads provide access to many of the remote sections of rivers which the kayakers hang around.
 For obvious reasons, the logging industry in closed at this time of the year.

 The most important part of stakeout is fun, and there isn’t always waves.
 Rather than waiting, the boys run laps on laps to stay fit and sharp for when the pieces all fall together.
-More importantly, as Pat Camblin described, “It’s about paddling with friends down the most fun section of river in the world”.
-Pat’s a kayaking pioneer of the Mistassibi river and his experience has led many new faces through it’s enormous rapids.
+More importantly, as Patrick Camblin described, “It’s about paddling with friends down one of the most fun sections of river in the world”.
+With over a decade of peak spring-flow experiences on the Mistassibi, he has led many new faces through its enormous rapids.

-Camping is typically a must for a myriad of reasons, the most obvious being access to the river and steep costs of low grade hotels.
-No-one seems to ever complain when nights like these are the reward.
+Camping is a must for a myriad of reasons, the most obvious being access to the river and steep costs of low-grade hotels.
+No one seems to ever complain when nights like these are the reward.

-Patrick Camblin scoops a blunt off the top of ‘Youcattabekittenme Wave’.
-This wave was found early in the stakeout of 2015 on a river lap when the levels were not favourable for known features.
-The waves name is an ongoing process…
+Patrick Camblin floats a blunt off the top of ‘Youcattabekittenme Wave’.
+This wave was found early in the stakeout of 2015 on a river lap when the levels were not favorable for known features.
+The wave’s name is a work in progress…

-There’s a lot about stakeout that goes unnoticed, a major note is the acceptance and mitigation of risk.
-Northern rivers, in this case the Mistassibi, during the spring time ice breakup means waters are frigid, the volume to vast to swim, and the eddies are collection points for debris and sheets of ice.
-Safety is always in the mind of everyone, and here LP Rivest sets safety in the mid-rapid eddy while the others drop into a wave.
+There’s a lot about stakeout that goes unnoticed.
+Take the acceptance and the mitigation of risk, for instance: The North’s spring ice breakup results in frigid waters and volume to vast to swim.
+Eddies are collection points for debris and sheets of ice.
+Safety stays in the forefront of every mind.
+Here, LP Rivest sets safety in a Mistassibi mid-rapid eddy while the others drop into a wave.